The following undesirable effects cover adverse reactions from clinical trials:

 Respiratory, thoracic and mediastinal disorders:

-There have been isolated reports of interstitial lung disease and pulmonary fibrosis in patients treated with mycophenolate mofetil in combination with other immunosupressants, some of which have been fatal.
+There have been isolated reports of interstitial lung disease and pulmonary fibrosis in patients treated with mycophenolate mofetil in combination with other immunosuppressants, some of which have been fatal.
 There have also been reports of bronchiectasis in children and adults (frequency not known).